Public Television Company of Armenia: Early years

 Armenia Public Television dates back to September 5, 1955, when the USSR Council of Ministers made the decision to construct 27 programme centres and five transmission stations in the Union Republics.
 On November 29, 1956, the date of Sovietization of Armenia, the first programme of Armenian television was transmitted.
+Until December 31, the station mostly aired films; on that day, a New Year's special was broadcast, and on January 2, 1957, the first programme for children.
+In this phase, Armenian television was still a pilot service.

 The official opening of the Armenian television took place on February 9, 1957, as regular programmes began to air.
+Initially, the staff believed that television would deliver cultural values to viewers.
+The station broadcast four days a week, Tuesdays, Thursdays, Saturdays and Sundays.
 Later that year on August 6, 1957, the first news programme was transmitted, titled the News of the Week.
 At first the news programme was not periodical, but by February, 1958, the news programme became periodical, which resulted in the creation of the news editorial office.

 On October 13, 1957, the State Committee on Radio and Television Programmes of the Council of Ministers of the Armenian Soviet Socialist Republic was formed.
-According to the decree of the USSR Supreme Soviet issued in December, 1970, The State Committee on Radio transmission and Television was renamed to the All-Union Republican State Committee on Television and Radio Transmission.
+According to the decree of the USSR Supreme Soviet issued in December 1970, the State Committee on Radio transmission and Television was renamed the All-Union Republican State Committee on Television and Radio Transmission.